ImageMagick/Usage-Markdown/distorts/index.md

 ### Image Coordinates vs Pixel Coordinates

-The use of control points in the general case is straight forward, but becomes more difficult when you need to align a distorted image, with another image or drawn constructions.
+The use of control points in the general case is straightforward, but becomes more difficult when you need to align a distorted image, with another image or drawn constructions.

 The reason is that while most operators in IM handle coordinates in terms of a '*Pixel Positions*' (for example when [Cropping](../crop/#crop), [Drawing](../draw/#draw), etc) distortions deal with coordinates in mathematical '*Image Coordinates*'.